curiouselectric/WindSensor/README.md

 I wrote this to interface to an ESP32 data logger, which sleeps most of the time.
 It wakes up, talks to the wind sensor, gets the data it needs, then goes back to sleep, knowing the wind sensor is always monitoring.

-There are two mode of operation, depending upon your use case
+There are two mode of operation, depending upon your use case:

 ## Response Mode